 18. Old-School Thinking

 For centuries, we've been fed the idea that men are biologically programmed to "spread their seed" as widely as possible, whereas women are hardwired to hold onto the prospective father of their children so that he can protect her and her offspring.
 This theory doesn't really hold anymore, but some more, ah, chauvinistically-inclined males still inclined to think it—and therefore live it.

 Talking to INSIDER, psychotherapy counselor Claire McRitchie said that said infidelity could be used for vengeance.
 She explained that, in such a scenario, anger is often suppressed and then released in the act of cheating.
 Why?
 Because it offers the aggrieved party a feeling of power and control.
-“The knowledge that the other person is being punished without realizing is for some people a cruel and unusual way of punishing them—sometimes for perceived slights rather than real ones,” she said.
-And speaking of infidelity, here are the 17 Dumbest Ways Men Have Been Busted Cheating.
+"The knowledge that the other person is being punished without realizing is for some people a cruel and unusual way of punishing them—sometimes for perceived slights rather than real ones," she said.

 20. They're Lonely